Tips for Older Travelers Going Abroad

 Travel can be physically strenuous.
 Build plenty of rest time into your itinerary.
 A significant change in time zone can result in tiredness for as long as several days to a week, in some people.
 See your doctor before traveling to get recommendations on how to make allowances for any health problems you may have.
 Notify your doctor if you plan to take any long flights.

-Find out what vaccinations that are necessary to protect you at your destination, or that are required to re-enter the U.S..
-Allow plenty of time for your immunity to fully develop before departure.
+Find out what vaccinations are necessary to protect you at your destination, or are required to re-enter the U.S. Allow plenty of time for your immunity to fully develop before departure.

 Inform yourself about physical conditions in your destination country, such as the prevailing climate (wet vs. dry), the severity of pollution, the type and prevalence of natural disasters that you should expect.